dotnet/docs/docs/csharp/language-reference/statements/exception-handling-statements.md

 :::code language="csharp" source="snippets/exception-handling-statements/Program.cs" id="Throw":::

 In a `throw e;` statement, the result of expression `e` must be implicitly convertible to <xref:System.Exception?displayProperty=nameWithType>.

-You can use the built-in exception classes, for example, <xref:System.ArgumentOutOfRangeException> or <xref:System.InvalidOperationException>.
+You can use the built-in exception classes, for example, <xref:System.ArgumentOutOfRangeException> or <xref:System.InvalidOperationException>. .NET also provides the helper methods to throw exceptions in certain conditions: <xref:System.ArgumentNullException.ThrowIfNull%2A?displayProperty=nameWithType> and <xref:System.ArgumentException.ThrowIfNullOrEmpty%2A?displayProperty=nameWithType>.
 You can also define your own exception classes that derive from <xref:System.Exception?displayProperty=nameWithType>.
 For more information, see [Creating and throwing exceptions](../../fundamentals/exceptions/creating-and-throwing-exceptions.md).

 Inside a [`catch` block](#the-try-catch-statement), you can use a `throw;` statement to re-throw the exception that is handled by the `catch` block: